millusdk/millusdk.github.io/_posts/2924-09-22-setting-up-gitlab.markdown

 {% endhighlight %}

 Once certbot has been installed along with the Cloudflare integration, we need to setup and configure integration.
 To do this, we need to create an API Token for cloudflare and store it locally on the server.
+I will not go into details about creating the API token itself, as that is pretty straight forward, however, I recommend that the token is limited in scope to only the specific DNS zone needed by the Gitlab server.

 It is important to keep this token safe, as it can be used to make API calls to Cloudflare's servers.